 Now do not be put off by the wording in the heading.
 Yes there are things which can go wrong in this hugely important task of having your home built.
 And you can reduce the chances of things turning sour by taking certain steps.
 But from the outset please understand that many people have their new home built with few if any worries.
 Almost everyone will have some minor hiccups but with any luck you can be in your home on time and look back thinking this was a pretty stress free few months.

-But yes, there can be glitches or hiccups or sadly, major problems.
+But yes, there can be glitches or hiccups or sadly, a major landscaping mistake.
 There are a number of reasons why this can happen.
 It can be the fault of the builder and sometimes it can be the false of the owner.
 You, the person having their house built, can make mistakes.
 Do you maintain a regular and honest flow of communication?
 Do you constantly keep in touch with your builder?
 Sometimes it’s a lack of communication which causes a simple problem to become much worse than necessary.
 Communicate.

 Of course a dishonest builder, an incompetent builder or simply a builder who doesn’t care about the standard of their work is a disaster waiting to happen.
 There are television programs devoted to the problems people have with sloppy workmanship so yes, things can go wrong.